 Recovery times of seven seconds or longer are not uncommon.

-Typically, the time to recover from glare increases with age.
+Typically, the time to recover from glare while driving at night increases with age.

-People with cataracts will find their ability to drive after dark severely impaired.
+People with cataracts will find their ability when dirving at night is severely impaired.

 Click on each of the tips to find out how to combat glare at night.